Send SMS From Your Command Line: Introducing ClickSend CLI

 You’ll Need a Free ClickSend Account

 You will need to sign up for a free ClickSend account.
 We’ll even give you some free credit to use to try this out!
+If you already have an account, please skip this step.

 You’ll Need to have Node and Git Installed on Your System